-Note: This article was originally published on ProHealth on February 17th, 2019.
+This article was first published on ProHealth on February 17th, 2019.
 It was later removed for reasons outlined in this notice.
+Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 Believe it or not, what you put in your mouth affects your mood.
 The better your diet, the less likely you are to develop depression.
 If you are already diagnosed with depression, what you eat can either increase or decrease your symptoms.